thijstakken/MusicService/README.md

 Feel free to contribute, you can [submit issues here](https://github.com/thijstakken/MusicService/issues) and [fix issues/bugs, improve the application!](https://github.com/thijstakken/MusicService/wiki/Development-technical)

 <br>

+> :information_source: **Recommendation**: For the best experience, install this container on a computer/server which runs 24/7, so you will always have your music in sync.

 > [!TIP]
 > Please consider supporting your favorite artists through buying their music on https://bandcamp.com/ or https://www.beatport.com/